libapps/libapps-mirror/nassh/doc/FAQ.md

   Probably.
 It depends on what it does.
 See the answer to the previous question for more details.

+## Is the SSH-1.x protocol supported?

+  Not anymore.
+The SSH-2.0 protocol has been available for over a decade.
+  If you need this, then try contacting the [chromium-hterm mailing list].
+  Your best bet though would be to upgrade the server, or find a different system/client to connect to the old system.

+## Is 1024-bit diffie-hellman-group1-sha1 key exchange supported?

+  It is disabled by default at runtime.
+You can enable it by adding `-oKexAlgorithms=+diffie-hellman-group1-sha1` to your ssh command line in the connection page.

+  However, these key types are insecure.
+You should update your server to newer key types like RSA or ED25519.
+Future support for these key types is not guaranteed.

+  See the [OpenSSH legacy options] page for more details.

+## Are ssh-dss and ssh-dss-cert-* keys supported?

+  It is disabled by default at runtime.
+You can enable it by adding `-oHostKeyAlgorithms=+ssh-dss` to your ssh command line in the connection page.

+  However, these key types are insecure.
+You should update your server to newer key types like RSA or ED25519.
+Future support for these key types is not guaranteed.

+  See the [OpenSSH legacy options] page for more details.

+## Are legacy v00 cert formats supported?

+  Not anymore.
+You'll need to use a different client to connect if those are the only ciphers your server supports.

+## Are blowfish-cbc, cast128-cbc, arcfour variants, the rijndael-cbc AES aliases, and 3des-cbc ciphers supported?

+  Not anymore.
+You'll need to use a different client to connect if those are the only ciphers your server supports.

+## Are RSA keys smaller than 1024 bits supported?

+  Not anymore.
+Keys smaller than 1024 bits are insecure.
+You'll need to generate new keys and use those instead.

+  If you still need to connect to such a system, you'll have to use a different client to connect.

+## Are MD5-based HMAC algorithms supported?

+  Not anymore.
+You'll need to use a different client to connect if those are the only ciphers your server supports.

 ## How do I remove a key?